mafaldacf/weaver-dsb/socialnetwork/README.md

 ./manager.py restart --gcp
 ```

-Otherwise, to datastores storages and application at the end, do:
+Otherwise, to clean all gcp resources at the end, do:

 ``` zsh
 ./manager.py clean --gcp